christoschatz/School-Projects/Pattern Recognition/README.md

 - Random Forests

 ## Final Project
-- Part 1: Image Classification Problem with Mask and No Mask Usage For Face Images
+- Part 1: involves addressing an image classification task that distinguishes between images of faces with masks and those without masks.
-- Part 2: Binary Classification Problem for Binding Of A Chemical Molecule to a Biological Receptor
+- Part 2: deals with a binary classification problem focusing on determining whether a chemical molecule binds to a biological receptor.